 ENV TZ=America/Los_Angeles

-The time zone can also be changed in run command using -e TZ=America/Los_Angeles
+The time zone can also be changed in run command using -e TZ=America/Los_Angeles.

 List of time zone codes